 In order to keep your products on the Finnish market you must sign an agreement with FiMVO.
-This is available here: https://www.laakevarmennus.fi/en/pharmaceutical-companies
+There is more information about the contract procedure here.

 It is the marketing authorization holders who shall register and enter the agreement.
 However, representatives, manufacturers and parallel importers can enter the contract on behalf of their MAHs, by listing the MAHs in the contract, in appendix 2.

 Read more about the contract procedure here.

 The fees are based on the FiMVO budget.
 FiMVO applies the flat-fee/MAH model recommended by EMVO.
 This means the number of MAHs on the Finnish market will affect the fee per MAH.